The Global Citizenship Academy (GCA) is a response to the growing complexities—and immense opportunities—of the 21ˢᵗ century.

 The Global Citizenship Academy’s flagship initiative is its eight-month Global Gap Year Enrichment Program (GGYEP), which will unite 120 outstanding students from across the globe and immerse them in a unparalleled learning environment.

-The Global Gap Year Enrichment Program will provide students with a broad foundational understanding, will accelerate their skill acquisition, and will increase their capacity to catalyse change.
+The Global Gap Year Enrichment Program will provide students with a broad foundational understanding, will accelerate their skill acquisition, and will increase their capacity to catalyse meaningful change that is in alignment with the United Nations' Sustainable Development Goals.
 Notably, the curriculum’s rigorous and accredited college-level academics will prioritize interdisciplinary and problem-based learning; systems level thinking; and independent inquiry.
 These techniques will then be utilized through experiential learning modules and active participation in on campus democratic governance, which will ensure students develop a proficiency in planning, negotiation, voting, and councils.

 The GGYEP’s permanent courses will include: political science, history, economics, the sciences, sociology, philosophy, cultural studies, literature, wellness/fitness, and the arts.
 Additionally, and in recognition of its unique enrollment, the GGYEP will prioritize the development of each student’s individual interests by financially supporting self-directed learning projects, internships, and attendance at conferences and workshops.
 Also, by leveraging its digital infrastructure and extensive resources, the GGYEP will aim to to accommodate individual student requests by retaining instructors who can teach remotely.

-Ultimately, through its unique ability to unite a global cohort of remarkable student leaders, and in combination with the GGYEP's innovative programming, robust resources, acclaimed staff, and accredited academics, the Global Gap Year Enrichment Program is poised to become an internationally recognized program celebrated for its distinct ability to develop leaders capable of responding to the world's most pressing social and environmental problems.
+Ultimately, through its unique ability to unite a global cohort of remarkable students and current leaders, in combination with the GGYEP's innovative programming, robust resources, acclaimed staff, and accredited academics, the Global Gap Year Enrichment Program is poised to become an internationally recognized program celebrated for its distinct ability to develop leaders capable of responding to the world's most pressing social and environmental problems.

-After assessing regions based on their cultural, linguistic, historical, and climatic influences, the GCA has decided to locate its first enrichment center in Europe’s Mediterranean.
+After assessing regions based on their cultural, linguistic, historical, and climatic influences, the GCA is poised to locate its first enrichment center in Europe.

 Our purpose-built and semi-rural campus will offer a calm, yet dynamic, space designed to best promote focused learning and creative endeavours.
 And although intentionally removed from the daily distractions of a large urban environment, the GCA will ensure it remains within close proximity so it can benefit from the resources such metropolitan areas afford.